Skip to main content

 The banking union ensures that EU banks are stronger and better supervised.

-In response to the 2008 financial crisis, the European Commission pursued a number of initiatives to create a safer financial sector for the single market.
-These initiatives form a single rulebook for all financial actors in the 27 EU countries.
+In response to the 2008 financial crisis, the European Commission put in place a number of initiatives to create a safer financial sector for the single market.
+These initiatives form a single rulebook for all financial players in the 27 EU countries.
 They include

 • stronger prudential requirements for banks